 As a parent, you can try to prepare for just about everything you think you’ll face with your child.
 But figuring out whether to treat your child at home or seek medical treatment can be one of the most challenging decisions you’ll make.
 And most kids will have their share of fevers, rashes, cuts, bruises, colds and stomachaches.
 That means you’ll likely face this decision more than once.

-We caught up with Aaron Leetch, MD, a pediatric emergency medicine specialist at Banner Health in Tucson, AZ, to learn more about how to sort out injuries and illnesses in your child.
+We caught up with Aaron Leetch, MD, a pediatric emergency medicine specialist with Banner Children's, to learn more about how to sort out injuries and illnesses in your child.

 When can you treat your child at home?

 Many common childhood illnesses can be watched and treated at home.
 Simple cases of cough, sore throat, runny nose, vomiting, diarrhea and fever can be treated with plenty of fluids and over-the-counter medications appropriate for their age.
 “As long as they are interactive, breathing easily and drinking fluids, they can often be monitored at home for changes,” Dr. Leetch said.